neu-se/CS4530-CS5500-Spring-2021/assignments/project-deliverable.md

 ### 50% Implementation

 #### Satisfactory:
 * Implemented feature satisfies the acceptance criteria as proposed by the team and as interpreted by the course staff
+* Implemented feature is deployed to a publicly-accessible URL, using Netlify and Heroku for hosting as outlined in Activity 10.1
 * Implemented feature contains no ESLint warnings or errors; does not include any eslint-disable or ts-ignore flags

 #### Meets minimum requirements:
 * Implemented feature largely satisfies acceptance criteria as proposed by the team, but may not meet the course staff’s interpretation of those criteria.
+* Implemented feature is deployed to a publicly-accessible URL, using Netlify and Heroku for hosting as outlined in Activity 10.1
 * The implementation may have some obvious flaws, but largely works without crashing.
 * Implemented feature does not include any eslint-disable or ts-ignore flag